My water

 • Always use a trigger hose, bucket or watering can when washing your car or watering the garden.

-• Wash the car on the lawn.
-The lawn will get a good watering at the same time.
+• Wash the car on the lawn to give a good watering at the same time.

 • Use a broom to sweep paved outdoor areas instead of hosing them down.